 IT-Ready is underwritten by grants and financial donations, so that students can attend classes for free.

 Q3How long does each class run and is it every day?

 Classes are held five days a week, Monday through Friday, beginning promptly at 9 a.m. and ending at 4 p.m.
 Students are required to be on time every day; the program allows only one absence and two tardies.
-Most classes run for 8 weeks, except for our CSIS class which runs for 14 weeks.
+Most classes run for 8 weeks.